jamalmohamedh/snapshotalyzer-30000/README.md

 # snapshotalyzer-30000
-Demo prooject to maintain AWS EC2 instances and Snapshot
+Demo project to maintain AWS EC2 instances and Snapshot